ecoruh/hdc/README.md

 ### Step 2.
 Generate hash from password

-The crypto tool allows generation of hash code from a login password and contents of `.env` file.
+The crypto tool allows generation of hash code from a login password and contents of the `.env` file.
 This password shall be used to login to the application.
-The following command shall ask for the new login password.
+The following command shall ask for the new login password, it will encrypt the clear data file and make it ready for deployment.

 ```
 > cd server/crypto